-Members of J&J’s agency team who spoke with MM+M said the sector may be playing catchup when it comes to mustering a comprehensive approach to diversity, equity and inclusion.
-Partnering, however, represents one way brands and agencies are trying to make up ground.
+Members of J&J’s agency team who spoke with MM+M said the sector may be playing catch-up when it comes to a comprehensive approach to diversity, equity and inclusion.
+Partnering represents one way brands and agencies can make up ground.

-“We have an incredibly long road ahead of us, but the ideas that come out of the calls with our various HR teams are already part of how we’re going to market, both on a macro basis and locally,” said Stuart Klein, VP and healthcare practice lead at IPG.
-The willingness to share “is about, ‘How do we inspire each other to do better?’” he added.
+“We have an incredibly long road ahead of us, but the ideas that come out of the calls with our various HR teams are already part of how we’re going to market, both on a macro basis and locally,” says Stuart Klein, VP and healthcare practice lead at IPG.
+The willingness to share “is about, ‘How do we inspire each other to do better?’” he adds.